 One of the key goals of this post is to illustrate that in discussing organizational theory, we are not talking about a new model that applies only to organizations.
-Specialization is dominant in the modern academia which divides knowledge into separate departments where each department speculates independently on its particular domain oblivious to what implications such theories have on other parts of the system.
-For example, economists have little understanding of sociological impacts of theories such as capitalism, because sociology is a separate department from economics.
+Specialization is dominant in modern academia which divides knowledge into separate departments where each department speculates independently on its particular domain oblivious to what implications such theories have on other parts of the system.
+For example, economists have little understanding of the sociological impacts of theories such as capitalism, because sociology is a separate department from economics.
 The sociologists, similarly, have little understanding of the impact of social organization on people’s psychology because psychology is a separate department from sociology.
 Similarly, every department operates independently, creating models that have little to no similarity to other departments.
 Vedic knowledge is different.
 It describes a model of organization that can be applied to every kind of system—cosmology, organization, and biology.
 Here are some similarities between the models.

 An idea is higher than a process which is higher than a product, and yet these are aspects of a single symbol produced from a higher symbol (which too has the same three aspects).
-This means that there is hierarchy between the symbols and within a symbol.
+This means that there is a hierarchy between the symbols and within a symbol.
 The different parts of a symbol are therefore not at the same level, and the different symbols at a given level too are not at the same level.
 Rather, there is a slight hierarchy within each level too, which means that the “level” is not flat or uniform on all the sides.
-Rather, one-side (denoting the idea) is higher than the opposite side (denoting the product).
+Rather, one side (denoting the idea) is higher than the opposite side (denoting the product).

 In Vedic cosmology, the two sides are called Uttarāyaṇa and Dakshināyana as the Sun goes up and down a tilted circle.
 The connection between the idea and the product is made by a process, and there are two parts of this process—one that slants downwards and the other that slants upwards.